thenorthkun/Cash-manager-register/README.md

 # Cash-manager-register
-This app takes in bill &amp; cash given as inputs &amp; tells the return chance in minimum no. of notes as output.
+This app takes in bill &amp; cash given as inputs &amp; tells the return change in minimum no. of notes as output.